 England also says that he didn't always follow the rules in checkers, although England doesn't quite call it cheating, and he says that Kean was good enough that he rarely needed to step around the rules (England, pp. 109-110).

 There were reports that his behavior on the ice, including stealing other ships' seals, contributed to the 1898 Greenland disaster (Brown, pp. 31-32; Cadigan, p.
 185).
 Certainly his single-mindedness played a large role in the Newfoundland disaster (see "The Newfoundland Disaster (I)"); he was held "morally responsible" for that disaster, and there was actually a public demonstration against him in St. John's (Looker, p.
 25).
-Indeed, the first time he lost an electio was in 1919 (ButlerHanrahan, p.
+Indeed, the first time he lost an election was in 1919 (ButlerHanrahan, p.
 112), which was the voters' first real shot at him after the Newfoundland Disaster.
 His autobiography completely brushes off the charges, and declares he couldn't have done anything (Kean, p.
-31) -- then devotes pages to his legal contest with Sir William Coaker about whether he was at fault (Kean, 31-35 and beyond).
+31; his denials are frankly absurd) -- then devotes pages to his legal contest with Sir William Coaker about whether he was at fault (Kean, 31-35 and beyond).

 Abram Kean's faith in his own abilities was astounding -- which perhaps explains why he didn't believe he was responsible for the deaths on the Newfoundland; he seems to have been unable to admit error or lack of ability.
 For example, he declared that if he had given his primary attention to politics instead of sealing, he had "no doubt that...
 I might today find myself in the same position as many another ex-Prime Minister."